Daskott/kronus/Server.md

          As a result, if you deploy this to a production environment, it should run on a single pod/machine.

 - Q: Why SQLite ?
+    - A1: I don't want to pay for a hosted database
-    - A: For ease of use as you don't require a lot of external systems to set the kronus server up.
-Also the SQLite file is encrypted using the provided `passPhrase` with AES-256, see https://github.com/sqlcipher/sqlcipher.
+    - A2: For ease of use, as you don't require a lot of external systems to get started.
+For data protection, the SQLite file is encrypted using the provided `passPhrase` with AES-256, see https://github.com/sqlcipher/sqlcipher.

 - Q: Is this a dead man's switch ?
     - A: If you want it to be, sure.
 For now, it only sends out messsages to your emergency contacts if bad/no response is recieved by the server.
 Other extensions or use cases can be addded in the future.